Vardhan-225/Amoskys/docs/FUTURE_PLAN.md

-# InfraSpectre Future Plan: Phase 2 AI Detection Engine
+# Amoskys Future Plan: Phase 2 AI Detection Engine

 ## Vision Statement

-Transform InfraSpectre from a **data collection platform** into an **intelligent threat detection system** using multi-layer AI analysis inspired by biological neural processing.
+Transform Amoskys from a **data collection platform** into an **intelligent threat detection system** using multi-layer AI analysis inspired by biological neural processing.
 Phase 2 will deliver real-time, adaptive threat detection with < 50ms latency and > 95% accuracy.

 ## Strategic Overview